geekiam/website/static/posts/how-to-revert-a-git-commit.md

 ---
-title: 'How to revert a git commit'
+title: How to revert a git commit
-summary: 'How to revert a git commit when accidentally commit code'
+description: How to use the git cli to revert an accidental commit
-description: 'How to use the git cli to revert an accidental commit'
+summary: How to revert a git commit when accidentally commit code
 date: 2020-05-23T15:29:50.183Z
 author: gary-woodfine
 tags:
   - git
 categories:
   - version-control
   - collaboration
 ---

 This should come as no surprise that software developers are humans and are just like other humans in that they make mistakes.
 I would be the first to admit that as a software developer I make mistakes almost daily.

 The fortunate thing, is that as software developers we have the ability to develop tools and processes that can help us overcome issues when we make mistakes.
 I have previously discussed, [how learning the basics of Version Control will help